-Infrastructure Projects - Gladwin County Project Name / Location Scope of Work Status Investment MDOT started on a project to improve 76 miles of culverts in Gladwin and Midland counties.
+Infrastructure Projects - Gladwin County Project Name / Location Status Investment MDOT started on a project to improve 76 miles of culverts in Gladwin and Midland counties.
 To include culver replacements, Culvert Work Along M-61, slope stabilization, scour countermeasures, lining, riprap, ditch Under Construction M-30, M-20, and M-18 cleanout, culvert cleanout, guardrail installation, and pavement as of April 2025.
 Gladwin, Beaverton & Edenville marking work.
-ECD October 2025. \$6 million Four Lakes Task Force/Flood Reconstruction and improvement of three dams within Gladwin Recovery & Resiliency County (Edenville, Secord, and Smallwood).
-Investment value Final permits were Infrastructure reflects the latest cost estimate (October 2023) provided on Four approved early 2025. \$259.4 Multiple Locations Lakes Task Force website.
-ECD 2027. million
+ECD October 2025. \$6 million

 As the preceding illustrates, noteworthy expansions of the MyMichigan Health Park and Saint Gobain Performance Plastics Manufacturing were recently announced; however, information pertaining to the number of jobs expected to be created from these additions was not available.
 In addition, significant improvements for 76 miles of culverts in both Gladwin and Midland counties along State Routes 18, 20, 30 and 61 are underway.
-As part of the Four Lakes Task Force Flood Recovery & Resiliency Infrastructure project, nearly \$260 million will be invested in the reconstruction of Edenville, Secord, and Smallwood dams in Gladwin County, which should be completed in 2027.